 In addition to the Kronia festival, the summer solstice was also used as a marker for the arrival of the Olympic Games, which took place one month after the longest day of the year.

 Ancient Greeks also celebrated the resurrection of the Daughter of Demeter, Persephone, and glorified Dionysus, the liberator of human souls.
-The ancient Greeks also symbolized the cultivation of wheat with the cultivation of the soul, it is noted.
+The ancient Greeks used the cultivation of wheat to symbolize the cultivation of the soul, it is noted.